Join the Business Park in Celebrating Mother Earth at Carnival.

 Around 700 people are expected to participate in the procession, which is the focal point of Carnival Day on 5 July, including pupils at Oxford Spires Academy who are working in a project supported by the Oxford Business Park.
 Their artwork will be exhibited in the Factory on the Oxford Business Park prior to Carnival Day.

 Business sponsorship assists Cowley Road Works, the charity which organises the Carnival, to work with the community all year round.
 CRW has spearheaded projects with some of the most disadvantaged and vulnerable people in the community.

 Clare says: “Our year-round programme of work brings the community together, helps people to access opportunities and learn new skills.

-“In 2020 our focus is on building bridges between communities facing divides and narrowing the gap between pockets of disadvantage and privilege in our city.
+“In 2020 our focus is on building bridges between communities facing division and narrowing the gap between pockets of disadvantage and privilege in our city.
 Carnival has the power to foster inclusion and engage those who face hardship in the most challenging areas.

-“We work with the community, cultural and disability groups, schools and youth services and are currently working with women affected by FGM, young people with learning disabilities, children in the care system and child refugees in Oxford.”
+“We work with community, cultural and disability groups, schools and youth services and are currently working with women affected by FGM, young people with learning disabilities, children in the care system and child refugees in Oxford.”